Nouf2027/holbertonschool-hbnb/part1/README.md

 ### Presentation Layer (Services / API)
 This layer represents the entry point of the application.
-It handles user interactions and HTTP requests, and forwards all operations to the Business Logic layer through the facade.
+It is responsible for handling user interactions and HTTP requests.
+All incoming requests are forwarded to the Business Logic layer through the facade, without containing any core business rules.

 ### Business Logic Layer (Models)
-This layer contains the core business logic and the domain models (User, Place, Review, Amenity).
+This layer contains the core business logic of the application.
-The HBnBFacade provides a unified interface that is used by the Presentation layer to access business operations.
+It includes the domain models (User, Place, Review, Amenity) and the HBnBFacade, which provides a unified interface for the Presentation layer to access business operations.

 ### Persistence Layer
 This layer is responsible for data storage and retrieval.
-It interacts with the database through repositories or data access objects.
+It manages interactions with the database through repositories or data access objects, abstracting storage details from the business logic.

 ### Facade Pattern
-The Facade pattern simplifies communication between layers by providing a single entry point to the business logic.
+The Facade pattern simplifies communication between layers by providing a single entry point to the Business Logic layer.
-It reduces coupling between components and improves the maintainability and clarity of the system architecture.
+It hides internal complexity, reduces coupling between components, and improves maintainability and clarity of the overall architecture.